andriescoetsee/Docs/README.md

 ### [Scikit-learn: ML overfitting and underfitting](https://andriescoetsee.github.io/sklearn_overfitting_underfitting/)
 ![](/images/sklearn_2.png)
-* Here I explain the important statistical concepts of overfitting and underfitting in ML context.
+* Here I explain the important statistical concepts of overfitting and underfitting in a ML context.
 * I make use of Python's scikit-learn library to illustrate the concept.

 ---